releng-tool/releng-tool-docs/content/guides/environment.md

 :::{versionadded} 0.13
 :::

-The images directory to use.
+Configures the images directory to use.
 By default, the images directory used is configured to `<root>/output/images`.
 If a user does not override a images directory using the [`--images-dir` argument](arg-images-dir), the `RELENG_IMAGES_DIR` option can be used to override this location.